 |Thyroid disease, Cushing’s disease, or diabetes||Medicines that contain steroids|

 Your French Bulldog needs a physical examination, diet evaluation, stool consistency, and frequency tests to identify any medical causes of coprophagia.
-If necessary, parasite testing should be done as well as stool and blood tests.
+If necessary, parasite testing and stool and blood tests should be done.

 Why Does My French Bulldog Eat Other Animal Poop?

 Is your French Bulldog eating the poop of other animals, for example, cats?
 As a scavenger, dogs may consume other animals’ poop.
 We may consider non-food items strange and unsanitary when our dogs eat them, like food taken from the garbage in garbage bins.
-It is often the case that dogs are attracted to the smell, texture, and taste of food – regardless of how we perceive them.
+Dogs are often attracted to the smell, texture, and taste of food – regardless of how we perceive them.

 There are times when cat feces and other animals are attractive enough to appeal to your French Bulldog.
 Since dogs interpret smell very differently from humans, poop may not be considered a bad smell to your Frenchie.
 When exploring their surroundings, dogs are consistently drawn to the smell of poop.
 As a result, if your French Bulldog finds poo appealing enough, he might eat it.

 How do I get my French bulldog to stop eating poop?